Azure/azure-iot-sdks/doc/faq.md

 # Microsoft Azure IoT device SDK FAQ

-This document contains both general FAQs about the Microsoft Azure IoT device SDK as a whole, and specific FAQs about the C, .NET, Java, and Node.js SDKs in this repository.
+This document contains both general FAQs about the Microsoft Azure IoT device SDK as a whole, and specific FAQs about the C, .NET, Java, and Node.js SDKs in this repository ([azure-iot-sdks](https://github.com/Azure/azure-iot-sdks)).

 **Microsoft Azure IoT SDKs**